All posts

 Step 1: List the tasks you repeat-dispatch every day.
 The things where you open Claude, explain context, wait for output, then move to the next thing.

-Step 2: Group them into two or three roles.
+Step 2: Group them into two or four roles.
 Content work.
 Operations work.
 Research work.
 Customer work.
 Whatever matches your business.

 Step 3: Set up dedicated agents for each role.
-Give them persistent memory so you don't re-explain context daily.
-Give them access to each other's output so they stay aligned.
+Give them persistent context so you don't re-explain the company daily.
+Give them a place to read each other's status so they stay aligned.

 Step 4: Define your approval nodes.
 What can agents ship without asking?
 What needs your sign-off?
 Get this wrong in either direction and you'll either bottleneck yourself or let mistakes through.